 Content development, programming, site support, analytics, search engines and front-end design are provided by Web Services.
 Networking, application support, server infrastructure and security are provided by the Information Technology department.

-Whether you are targeting prospective students, current students or alumni, we can give your print materials a professional look that fits with the Texas Wesleyan brand and helps make you successful.
+No matter who you're targeting, we can give your print materials a professional look that fits with the Texas Wesleyan brand and helps make you successful.
 Our most common requests include designs for promotional products, invitations, programs and kiosk posters, but we can do so much more.
 With the right amount of time, we're confident we can help design something that helps you reach your goals.

 We help by

-- Targeting your audience with a specific goal in mind
+- Targeting your audience with a specific conversion in mind

 - Applying the University brand to your project and strengthening its appeal